Millennial Marketing Statistics

 Top Reasons Millennials Shop Online - Millennial marketing statistics

-• The above graph shows that among millennials Snapchat is the most used social media application followed by TikTok and YouTube at the percentage of 100%, 91%, and 87% respectively.
-Whereas Instagram has 83% of the population and Twitter and Facebook share the same percentage at 71%
+• Among millennials Snapchat is the most used social media application followed by TikTok and YouTube at the percentage of 100%, 91%, and 87% respectively.
+Whereas Instagram has 83% of the population and Twitter and Facebook share the same percentage at 71%.

 • 72% of millennials prefer customized advertisements to general ads

-• Around the world, 70% of millennials trust those brands that make videos of the product
+• Around the world, 70% of millennials trust those brands that make videos of the products.

 • Trends are spread through social media sites, and around 47% of the Gen Z population use it to get informed about it